wombleton/gitlaw-nz/acts/P/Property (Relationships) Act 1976.md

     *   (a) in the case of a marriage or civil union,---

-        *   (i) that the husband and wife or civil union partners are living apart (whether or not they have continued to live in the same residence) or are separated; or
+        *   (i) that the spouses or civil union partners are living apart (whether or not they have continued to live in the same residence) or are separated; or

         *   (ii) that the marriage or civil union has been dissolved; or